gcharters/kabanero-dev-getting-started/README.md

 # Kabanero Developer Experience - Getting Started

-Kabanero is an open source project focused on bringing together foundational open source technologies into a framework for developing and deploying modern cloud-native applications.
+Kabanero is an open source project focused on bringing together key foundational open source technologies into a framework for developing and deploying modern cloud-native applications.
 The Kabanero developer experience leverages the Appsody and Eclipse Codewind open source projects enabling developers to use project 'templates' to rapidly create new cloud-native applications, develop and build them in a curated container 'stack' environment and deploy them to Knative/Kubernetes all without the need for container or Kubernetes skills.

 This tutorial will give you an introduction to the Kabanerio developer experience.
 You'll create and deploy a Java MicroProfile based cloud-native application, however, Kabanero provides a number of stacks, including Node.js and Spring Boot and is extensible so others can easily be added.
 For more information, see [Appsody.dev](https://appsody.dev/).

 At the end of this tutorial, you should have a good understanding of the Kabanerio developer experience through the use of Appsody and Eclipse Codewind.
-You know how to create a new applications, develop and deploy it to Knative and have an appreciation for how Kabanero does all the heavy-lifting helping you focus on the task of developing the code.
+You'll know how to create a new application, develop and deploy it to Knative and have an appreciation for how Kabanero does all the heavy-lifting helping you focus on the task of writing the code.

 ## Table of Contents